digitalservicebund/terraform-modules/remote-state-obs/README.md

 # Encrypted Remote State Bucket

 Creates an encrypted OBS Bucket for your terraform remote state in the Open Telekom Cloud.

-After the creation it prints out the right backend s3 terraform settings which you can copy and paste into your main.tf.
+Produces a `backend.tf` with the expected backend configuration along with resource creation.

 ## Attribution